openregister/generate-picker-data-file/README.md

 ## Build

 It is required to build prior to deploying.
-You can build the deployment artifact using Gradle or Maven.
+You can build the deployment artifact using Gradle.

 ### Gradle